Frequently Asked QuestionsTabs

 Q17.
 I haven’t received a Conditional Offer of Fixed Penalty or further correspondence; what should I do?

-If you do not receive your Conditional Offer of Fixed Penalty or further correspondence within 4 weeks of responding you should contact the Central Process Unit.
+If you do not receive your Conditional Offer of Fixed Penalty or further correspondence within 4 weeks of responding you should contact the Safer Roads Unit.
 If you fail to make contact and fail to comply with the request for information on this form (or any subsequent offer) then the matter may proceed to court in your absence.

 Contact the DVLA by calling 0300 790 6801 to arrange for a new licence to be issued.
-You may also need more time to comply with the notice, in this case, please contact the Central Process Unit.
+You may also need more time to comply with the notice, in this case, please contact the Safer Roads Unit.

 A Fixed Penalty cannot be paid by instalments.
-If you require an extension to allow you more time to pay, contact the Central Process Unit.
+If you require an extension to allow you more time to pay, contact the Safer Roads Unit.
 You may also request a court hearing who may be able to offer a payment plan.
 Please note that the court may also award costs which will increase the amount you may have to pay.

 On 8 June 2015 the DVLA abolished the counterpart licence.
 HMCTS are now required to destroy the counterpart licence as it no longer holds a legal status